- What is PPF Account?

 Investors can only open one PPF account.
 Multiple PPF accounts are not allowed.
 Investors can invest in a lump sum or 12 multiple instalments.
 The minimum investment is INR 500, and the maximum is INR 1,50,000.
 However, some banks allow investors to open a PPF account with a minimum investment of INR 100.
 Investors need to invest at least a minimum of INR 500 in their PPF account to keep the account active.
 If they fail to do so, their account will be deactivated and investors will have to pay INR 50 as a penalty and INR 500 for that specific year to reactivate it.

-Investment in PPF up to INR 1,50,000 qualifies for tax deduction under Section 80C of the Income Tax Act.
-The returns from PPF are entirely exempt from tax.
+Investment in Public Provident Fund up to INR 1,50,000 qualifies for tax deduction under Section 80C of the Income Tax Act.
+The returns from PPF Scheme are entirely exempt from tax.

 To open a PPF account, the investor has to meet the following eligibility criteria: